quadsurf/express-basic-server/README.md

 In this exercise, you will create an express server that serves static files and responds to a get request with data.

-## Part One: Create a static server.
+## Part One: Create a static server

 ### Setup